PrEP and sexually transmitted infections

 The fact that gay men are once more willing to 'cross the serodivide' may significantly contribute to the increases seen in STIs in the last few years.

-One of the most convincing explanations of why HIV rates are exceptionally high in certain communities – such as black gay men in the USA or African migrants in Europe – despite similar or lower rates of risk behaviour than in their compatriots, is that racism and cultural isolation means that the population largely has sex only with other members of their minority group.
-This creates a tightly-bound network in which most of the sexually active population is connected closely to other people, including people with HIV – or STIs.
+One of the most convincing explanations of why HIV rates are exceptionally high in certain communities – such as Black gay men in the US or African migrants in Europe – despite similar or lower rates of risk behaviour than in their compatriots, is that racism and cultural isolation means that the population largely has sex only with other members of their minority group.
+This creates a tightly bound network in which most of the sexually active population is connected closely to other people, including people with HIV – or STIs.

-Another example of the power of network effects is the fact that Iceland, of all countries, has the highest rate of chlamydia in the world, due to the often-asymptomatic infection recirculating among the country’s small and relatively isolated population.
+Another example of the power of network effects is the fact that Iceland, of all countries, has one of the highest rates of chlamydia in the world, due to the often-asymptomatic infection recirculating among the country’s small and relatively isolated population.

 However, as soon as serosorting was relaxed, and more HIV-positive and HIV-negative men started having sex with each other, a greater number of infections such as hepatitis C started to occur in HIV-negative men, as has been noted above.